sap-tutorials/Tutorials/tutorials/appgyver-configure-camera/appgyver-configure-camera.md

     Select **Scan QR/Barcode**.

     >This selects which flow function's output you want to take from.
+Only flow functions on the path leading up to the current flow function are available.

     ![Output value of another node](Output_value2.png)

     Select **QR barcode content**.

     >This selects which of this flow function's outputs you want to take from.
-In this case, the **Scn QR/Barcode** flow function only outputs a single text output, the QR or barcode.
+In this case, the **Scan QR/Barcode** flow function only outputs a single text output, the QR or barcode.

     ![Output value of another node](Output_value3.png)